chrisatthestudy/retros/README.md

-# RetrOS - because 640k should be enough for anyone
+# RetrOS - because 640k should be enough for anybody

 ## Overview